 Q: Have scientists confirmed that e-cigarettes cause an incurable respiratory disease called “popcorn lung”?

-A: No. The vapor of some e-cigarettes contains a chemical associated with popcorn lung, but there’s not enough evidence to conclude they cause the disease.
+A: No. The vapor of some e-cigarettes contains a chemical associated with popcorn lung, and a case report suggests a possible link.
+But there’s not enough evidence to conclude the vapors cause the disease.

 I ran into an article about vaping that I’m not sure about.
 I know there’s been a ton of media coverage on the topic and it’s pretty difficult to sort the fake from the real, at least for me.
 If you could verify this article for me, that would be fantastic.